Horse Breeds with Genetic Problems

 Horses can get nervous or have trouble staying engaged.
 There are so many things to know about taking care of different horse breeds.
 Below are a few supplements that can help some of these problems and illnesses.

 As most equine owners know, a horse needs digestive support, joint and bone health maintenance.
-There coats and hooves need frequent care as well.
+Their coats and hooves need frequent care as well.

 If any of your horses are showing symptomatic signs like the ones above be sure and talk to your vet to see if supplements are the right treatment course.